 When will practice and season schedules be announced?

 Once all teams have been assembled or drafted - a full practice and playing schedule will be set and coordinated through your Team Manager in early February.
 Practice times begin in early February for the upper divisions and soon thereafter for the lower divisions.
 Games begin in March.
 The season runs through May.
+Check the Event tab for more details on our schedule.

 Where are games and practices played?

 ARLL plays games in one of three locations: Ingleside Middle School, Echo Canyon and Camelback Christian Church.
 Practices are held in these same locations.
+Due to the fluid situation of Covid-19, ARLL may need to add other fields to continue our season.
+We have no plans at this time to relocate and we will try and give ample notice.

 Will the season schedules be announced on the website?